OlgaLazarenko/Public_Assistance_Programs_USA_1969_2019/README.md

 `Percent Change = (The current year value - the previous year value)*100/(The previous year value)`.

 The new_output file will contain the columns:
-- Fiscal Year
+- Fiscal Year (the values will be transferred from the output file)
-- Average Participants
+- Average Participants (the values from the output file)
-- % Change Avg Participants
+- % Change Avg Participants (calculated values)
-- Average Benefit per Person
+- Average Benefit per Person (the values from the output file)
-- % Change Avg Benefit per Person
+- % Change Avg Benefit per Person (calculated values)

+In order to make necessary calculations two dictionaries will be created:
+- Benefit_dict{key(fiscal year):value(average benefit per person)}
+- Particip_dict{key(fiscal year):value(avg participatins)}